“Lost or Stolen”

-Douglas Home Furnishings is the store owned by Kate’s mom and dad.
+Douglas Home Furnishings, that’s the name of the store owned by Kate’s mom and dad.
 Her parents believe that everyone in the family should help in the business.
-This Saturday morning was Kate’s turn to help with cleaning.
+This Saturday morning, it was Kate’s turn to vacuum and dust.
 Her two older brothers did the heavy work, like loading furniture into the delivery truck.

-Her parents didn’t seem to mind if the gang came by as long as Kate finished her work.
-A little sign next to the front door read, Please leave animals outside.
-But, for some reason, Bandit was the exception.
+Her parents didn’t mind if the gang came along so long as Kate finished her work.
+A little sign next to the front door read, please leave animals outside.
+For some reason, Bandit was the exception.
 Jold was sure that was because of Bandit’s telepathic abilities.
 It was obvious to Jold that he had subconsciously influenced Mr. Douglas.

 “I think I see something,” said Willy.

 “Nothing we can use for the tree house here,” said Ben.
-He looked around.
-“Uh, Willy,”
+He looked around, “Uh, Jold.”